GarlandZhang/StockBlocks-App/README.md

 # StockQuoteApp

-This mobile Android app was designed to simplify looking for stocks by providing a quote look-up and stock screener (looks at stocks based on certain parameters.
-E.g.; >$50 only).
-In the quote feature, when a user enters a ticker symbol, that quote data is taken from an AWS database, which my friend and I created, and displays this data.
-This includes basic features such as open/close price, day high/low, and more complex features including news and intraday chart.
-The screener program (currently in development) would filter out all stocks that we had on the database to locate those that fit a certain criteria, which is inputted by the user.
-Overall, this app was fun to build with my friend and I hope to do more projects like this in the future.
+Description: An Android App providing end of day stock information for over 3000+ companies trading on the Nasdaq, AMEX, or NYSE.
+This includes data such as open price, close price, high of day price, low of day price, stock logo (if available), day chart, and more.

-APIs used: Quandl, REST
+Tools/Frameworks/Databases/APIs used:

-Database: AWS DynamoDB
+Using the RESTful API, we gathered stock data from the Quandl website.
+We reformatted the data and stored it into our DynamoDB database (AWS).
+Using jsoup, we collected additional data not provided by Quandl, such as stock logo, charts, and newsfeeds, by webscraping data from Yahoo Finance.

+TODO: we hope to implement our own stock screener, a handy tool that filters for stocks based on certain parameters.
+For example, we want to filter for all stocks that are <$3, gained 10% in the past week, and have a market share of over $3 billion.

+Reflection: I had a lot of fun building this app with my friend.
+I hope to do more app projects in the future.